dignityofwar/digbot/README.md

 ### Requirements

 The bot uses docker 1.13.0+.
-Instruction can be found here: https://docs.docker.com/install/
+Installation instructions can be found here: https://docs.docker.com/install/

 ### From Docker Hub